Rider's Guide

 Contact Information

 Please contact TheBus at (352) 754-4890 or (352) 754-4444.
-If this guide or any service document needs to be accessible in a format required by a rider to use the system, please contact TheBus for assistance
+If this guide or any service document needs to be provided in an accessible format, please contact TheBus for assistance.

 Policy Number: MT-005